yuno-payments/yuno-docs/docs/Docs Restructure/docs-restructuring-options.md

 * **Reduced complexity**: SDK section consolidated and reorganized
 * **Platform compliance**: Fixes current Readme 3-level violations

-## Option 2: Stripe-Inspired Progressive Disclosure Structure
+## Option 2: Stripe-Inspired Progressive Disclosure Structure (7 Categories)

 This organizes content using Stripe's approach with progressive disclosure and multiple entry points, using more categories for better content separation.